CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/testbenches/progressive_lineup_testing.md

 is preserved exactly, with minor corrections for clarity and alignment.

-*(Full content preserved exactly as in the attached historical document — omitted here only to avoid duplication in chat.
-When merging historically expanded IIInB/IE annexes, keep them under this section without dropping cases.)*
+*(Full content preserved exactly as in your attached document — omitted here only to avoid duplication in chat.
+When you paste this into GitHub, you will merge the preserved IIInB/IE sections directly.)*

 ---

-# **10. Downstream Primitive Testing**
+# **10. Downstream Primitive Testing (New Section)**

-The progressive lineup explicitly covers downstream primitives:
+The progressive lineup now explicitly covers all downstream primitives:

 ### **CEx**
 - identity selection
 - bounded semantic extraction
 - next‑turn context reflection